googlefonts/TachyFont/README.md

     Found |font-path|.
 Use following name in javascript: |font-identifier|

-- Pass this into your javascript code when asked specify font name.
+- Pass this |font-identifier| into your javascript code when asked to specify font name.

 # Advanced Usage